JistoInc/examples/image-creation/ansible-httpd/README.md

 # Ansible HTTP server

-This example uses Ansible to setup and configure an HTTP server that runs on port 80.
+This example uses Ansible to set up and configure an HTTP server that runs on port 80.

 There are two files in the ansible directory of the image:
 * A basic Ansible playbook named *webserver.yml*